flowx-ai/docs-flowx/docs/building-blocks/node/message-events/message-catch-intermediate-event.md

-# Message Catch Intermediate event
+# Message catch intermediate event

 :::info quick intro
 **What is it?** A Message Catch Intermediate Event is a type of event in a process that waits for a specific message before continuing with the process flow.